NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/lidar/merge_lidar_geotiff_files_py.md

     rotatexlabels = plt.setp(ax.get_xticklabels(),rotation=90);
 ```

-Finally, let's take a look at the mosaicked data:
+Finally, let's take a look at a plot of the tile mosaic:

 ```python